wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 Modern servlet containers and `net/http` reject raw CR/LF, but code that builds headers manually (downstream HTTP clients, proxy filters) must also strip.

+!!! danger "Approval required"
+    Any transport or component that relies on a custom-written CRLF-filtering filter must have that filter reviewed and approved by the Security and Compliance Team before release.

 ### Log Injection / Log Forging

 Strip CR/LF from any user-controlled value before logging; see [Logging and Alerting Failures](#logging-and-alerting-failures).